July 6, 2025 – 4th Sunday After Pentecost

 By inviting others to join us on this journey.

-WE ARE THE BODY OF CHRIST IN THE WORLD, MADE NEW, SO LET’S GO SHARE THE GOOD NEWS!
+WE ARE THE BODY OF CHRIST IN THE WORLD, SO GO IN PEACE.
+LIVE BY THE SPIRIT.
+THANKS BE TO GOD!

-Thanksgiving for Baptism, Reading synopsis, Prayer of the Day (altered), and cover art from Sundays and Seasons.
+Confession and Forgiveness, Reading synopsis, and Prayer of the Day from Sundays and Seasons.
 All rights reserved.
 Used by permission.
 Please visit our Web site at www.augsburgfortress.org.
 All music is used with permission under CCLI #3225965.